 Enabling Data and Methodology

-The project, based on the Sustainable Urban Mobility Plan of the City of Monza, aims to analyze urban mobility in the city of Monza by focusing on the experience of users with reduced mobility, it will be developed through UX methodology, which refers to the quality of interaction between the user and the system that enables the user to achieve a specific goal (Dickson-Deane & Chen, 2018).
+The project, based on the Sustainable Urban Mobility Plan of the City of Monza, aims to analyze urban mobility in the city of Monza by focusing on the experience of users with reduced mobility, it will be developed through UX methodology, developed by Systematica and Transform Transport (2025), which refers to the quality of interaction between the user and the system that enables the user to achieve a specific goal (Dickson-Deane & Chen, 2018).
 UX in urban design extends Human-Computer Interaction (HCI) principles to the built environment, emphasizing a user-centered approach to mapping and analyzing urban mobility.
 The focus on urban experience through participatory activities captures the needs, expectations, feelings and perceptions of urban users, particularly those in vulnerable situations.

 The project focuses on mapping factors that limit the autonomy in mobility of people with disabilities with the aim of developing a Web App for user route planning.
 The project methodology is divided in three main parts (see Figure 1):